The Best Breakfast Restaurants in Guadalajara, Mexico

 There are still many of the original employees who have worked there since 2009.
 This is a special restaurant inside a special market.
 People who work in the food and beverage industry from all over the region come to Mercado de Abastos to eat at Menuderia and Carne Asadas Alfonso and so should you.

-Birria Restaurants
+Best Birria Restaurants In Guadalajara

 Birria is typically a breakfast dish and most birrierías close early in the day.
 The birria in Mercado de Abastos is usually sold out by 1pm on a busy Saturday or Sunday.